Minor league report: Cardinals prospect Michael McGreevy makes Class AAA debut

 Following a shutdown fifth inning, the 22-year-old allowed a single to begin the sixth and, with two outs, gave up a two-run homer on an 89.8 mph sinker thrown inside to a right-handed hitter.

-McGreevy came into the debut start with a 1.45 ERA over 18 2/3 innings in Class AA off back-to-back outings of at least seven innings.
+McGreevy came into the debut start with a 1.45 ERA over 18 2/3 innings in Class AA and had thrown back-to-back outings of at least seven innings.

 Shortstop Masyn Winn, Class AAA Memphis: As he continues to find consistency in Class AAA, Winn went three-for-five with one RBI that came via a solo home run he belted to left-center field.
 The home run, which traveled 398 ft., was Winn’s second of the year.
-The three-hit day — the 21-year-old second consecutive multi-hit performance — improved Winn to a .230 average in his first 100 at-bats in Class AAA.
-He has seven hits in his last 23 at-bats.
+The three-hit day was the 21-year-old's second consecutive multi-hit performance and improved his average to .230 in his first 100 at-bats in Class AAA.

 Outfielder Juan Yepez, Class AAA Memphis: Serving as a designated hitter, Yepez went two-for-four and connected on a three-run homer that umpires called fair despite objections from Durham players and coaches.
 Yepez has hit safely in his last six games for Memphis and is 10-for-26 (.385) with two homers, eight RBIs, and an 1.198 OPS.